Key takeaways

 • Hotel rooms

-Pro tip: You can order numerous cards for your building’s staff and residents, then easily program them to match only specific card readers.
-So, if you have multiple card readers throughout your building, they grant access to only certain groups of people.
-For example, staff-only areas will have card reader door locks that only respond to staff member credentials.
+Pro tip: Order numerous cards for your building’s staff and residents, then easily program them to match only specific card readers.
+For example, you can program a staff-only area’s card reader door lock to only respond to staff member credentials.

-How does a card reader door lock work?
+How does a card reader door work for doors?

-Card reader door locks use RFID (radio frequency identification) technology to enable communication between the card reader door lock and a key card.
-In this case, the card reader identifies the key card by its magnetic stripe or PIN.
-Next, the RFID card reader door lock verifies this information.
-Then, if the card’s credentials match, the card reader releases the door locking mechanism.
+The proximity card reader door lock identifies the key card by its magnetic stripe or PIN.
+Next, the RFID card reader verifies this information.
+If the card’s credentials match, the card reader releases the door-locking mechanism.

-1. A user swipes their card through the reader or holds their card against the reader’s scanner.
+1. A user swipes their card through the reader or holds it against the reader’s scanner.

 2. The reader processes the magnetic stripe along the back of the card or its RFID tag to verify the credentials.